Canada Banking System: A Comprehensive Look at Ranking, Classification, and Ownership

 Payments Canada is the organization that regulates and controls directories of routing numbers for the financial system.
 It was named the Canadian Payments Association (2016) until June 2016.

 In addition to providing authority on routing numbers, Payments Canada also holds other responsibilities in finance.
 On a national level, Payments Canada facilitates the clearing, settlement, and exchange of payments in the banking sector.
 The corporation also enables new payment systems and technologies in development.
-Read more about popular Canadian payment systems in this article, written with the help of experts from Online Casino Valley – Canada’s largest casino review website.
+Read more about popular Canadian payment systems in this article, written with insights from industry experts.

 Canadian Bankers Association